webhookdb/webhookdb-cli/MANUAL.md

 ### update

-Update the sync target.
-Use `webhookdb sync list` to see all sync targets.
+Update the database sync target.
+Use `webhookdb dbsync list` to see all database sync targets.

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.